-A final risk we consider is the use of released detector models for the purpose of training generative models that can overcome them (\eg by adding a specific loss).
-In fact, this is already a common strategy in academia and industry (\ie GANs), that can be applied to our work.
+A final risk of releasing a SID model is dual use, as it can be used as a training objective for generative models (\eg adversarial training).
 To mitigate that, we add a specific clause in the terms of use of the model prohibiting such practice.
-The alternative, not doing research in this line, would deprive society of means of protection against the increasing presence of synthetic images.

-Any detector model publicly released is compromised (\eg by finding counterfactuals examples).
-We recommend potential users of \susy{} to tune it on private data, as to mitigate that risk, while considering in the process the aforementioned limitations with regards to accuracy and bias.
-We also recommend fine-tuned model weights are kept private, as long as their public release holds no special academic or social value.
+Notice \thesusy{} is not trained to be the best possible detector (not trained on all data), and should not be used \textit{as is} in practice.
+We recommend any SID model produced for final use to be kept private, as long as its public release holds no special academic or social value.